-Dries To Try: terrestrials, larger golden stone patterns, Elk Hair Caddis, Spent Partridge caddis 18, Spotlight Caddis Emerger size 16, Parachute Extended Body PMD, Parachute Adams 12-18, Elk Hair Caddis yellow size 18.
+Dries To Try: terrestrials, larger golden stone patterns, Elk Hair Caddis, Peacock Caddis size 18, Spotlight Caddis Emerger size 16, Missing Link Caddis, Parachute Extended Body Blue Wing Olive size 18-20, Matthew's Sparkle Dun size 18-22, Parachute Adams 12-20.

 Streamers To Try: Gonga in Brown or Rainbow Trout theme, Home Invader in tan, Articulated Dirty Hippy in Rainbow or Brown Trout colors, various Slump Busters and Wooly Buggers.